sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 Please refer to [Algorithms](#algorithms) for more information on cryptographic algorithms and keys.

-* iGov: usable
-* SHOULD for Client; reduce manual labour with risk of config mistakes
-* guidelines for caching duration and handling updates/changes ** include JWK_uri content updates

 ## Registration
-All Clients MUST register with the Authorization Server.
+All Clients MUST register with the OpenID Provider.

 Native Clients MUST either be provisioned a unique per-instance Client identifier or be registered as *public* Clients by using a common Client identifier; browser-based Clients